 - The Writer have the responsibility to ensure that the material sent does not contain third-party material the publishing of which would infringe with their rights.

-Please submit your article via e-mail directly to the co-editor in charge of the theme or to the editorial team: uasjournal(at)hamk.fi.
+Please submit your article via e-mail directly to the co-editor in charge of the theme (see the information about themes here https://uasjournal.fi/ilmestyminen-ja-teemat in Finnish) or to the editorial team at uasjournal(at)hamk.fi.

 Publishing Terms and Conditions

-The UAS Journal online publication complies with the practice by which the writer give the journal the right to publish the material sent, under the terms and conditions described in this form.
+The UAS Journal online publication complies with the practice by which the writer gives the journal the right to publish the material sent, under the terms and conditions described in this form.

 Articles on topic: ”In English”.